High-Grade Glioma (HGG) – Brief Information

 Despite improved methods in diagnosis and therapy, prognosis for children and adolescents with high-grade glioma is still unfavourable.
 The overall probability to survive 5 years after the initial diagnosis was made is currently about 10 to 19 %.
 However, overall survival rates significantly depend on the localization and type of high-grade glioma as well as on the extent of tumour removal by surgery.
 Therefore, they may vary between 50 % for patients after complete resection and 0 % for those children for whom no anticancer therapy is possible at all.

 In general, the possibility to develop recurrent disease (recurrence, relapse) after successful first-line treatment is high for young patients with a high-grade glioma and prognosis for patients with relapsed disease is even worse.
 A new treatment approach has to be considered carefully to maintain appropriate quality of life for the patient.
-Current therapy optimising trials aim at further improving the treatment options and reducing the side effects for patients with childhood (relapsed) HGG.
+Current therapy optimising trials aim at further improving the treatment options and reducing the side effects for patients with childhood (relapsed) high-grade glioma.
 Further specific knowledge of the disease is intensified by associated research projects, the results of which will determine future treatment protocols.

 Note: The survival rates mentioned in the text above are statistical values.
 Therefore, they only provide information on the total cohort of patients with childhood high-grade gliomas.
 They do not predict individual outcomes.
 High-grade gliomas can show unpredictable courses, in both patients with favourable and patients with unfavourable preconditions.